 Ystok-Local-Time requires Ystok-Library.

-The author has not tried to run the code on any *nix himself, though unix-specific code from onShore is preserved "as is", see unix.lisp.
+We have not tried to run the code on any *nix himself, though unix-specific code from onShore is preserved "as is", see the unix.lisp source file.

 Ystok-Local-Time is available from